Prohelion/prohelion.github.io/docs/Profinity/Profinity_Version2/Getting_Started/Installation/Zip_Installation.md

 <figcaption>Profinity V2 homepage</figcaption>
 </figure>

-To stop Profinity, enter `docker compose down` into the command line.
+To stop Profinity, go to the terminal window running Profinity and press `Ctrl-C`